pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 This structure can be represented as an object, and this object is called the `Document Object Model` or DOM for short.

-When a webpage loads, two things happen, the graphical representation of the HTML is loaded, and that's what the browser sees.
+When a webpage loads, two things happen, the graphical representation of the HTML is loaded, and that's what the user sees.
 But also, behind the scenes, the HTML is also loaded as an object.

 You can code along or follow along.
 If you created a new project and added the above HTML to it, you can do the following: